Command Line Parameters

 # 5. Test PUP file

-puppet.exe --load-pup "C:\MyProject\app.pup"Using puppet-sign to Generate Key Pair
+puppet.exe --load-pup "C:\MyProject\app.pup"Using puppet-sign to Generate Key Pairs

 puppet-sign.exe --generate-signing-key --alias MyApp --key-size 2048